Sergiob23001/Project-1-Analysing-Phishing-Emails/README.md

 1) "From" Address:
 Check the sender's email address for inconsistencies or slight misspellings that mimic legitimate domains (e.g., "support@paypa1.com" instead of "support@paypal.com").

 Verify if the domain matches the supposed sender's official domain.
-In this example From address: "Mary" <noreply@att.net>
+In this example It doesn´t, it is send from address: "Mary" <noreply@att.net>

 2) "Reply-To" Address
 Inspect the "Reply-To" field.
 Phishing emails often use a different reply address than the "From" address, redirecting replies to the scammer.